bhoward/focsipedia/docs/logic/preds.md

 * There is exactly one happy person: $\big(\exists x H(x)\big)) \land \big(\forall y \forall z((H(y)\land H(z))\rightarrow (y=z))\big)$.
  (The first part of this conjunction says that there is at least one happy person.
  The second part says that if $y$ and $z$ are both happy people, then they are actually the same person.
-That is, it's not possible to find two \emph{different} people who are happy.)
+That is, it's not possible to find two _different_ people who are happy.)

 ## Logical Equivalence